 - Are you and other Team Members in your store willing to volunteer for your community partner in your personal time (outside of WFM working hours)?
 No compensation will be provided by WFM or WCF.

 - Is the community partner you are recommending a 501c3, community-led non-profit organization focused on expanding fresh, healthy food in neighborhoods with few options?
 We generally do not support food banks and other projects with a food redistribution model.
-Find examples of qualified community partners here.
+Click here to see examples of qualified community partners.